esayyari/DiscoVista/README.md

 * __Clade Definition__ is the list of species or other clades in this clade.
 You would use **+** or **-** signs to define them.
 * __Section Letter__ Name that will define the order of clades.
 If there is no ordering between clades leave it blank.
 * __Components__ The list of important species or clades that defines the clade.
 If one of these species or clades is missed, the clade will be considered as missing.
 * __Show__ This is a 0/1 variable.
-If this is 1, that clade will be considered for the analyses, otherwise this clade will not be considered for anlaysis.
+If this is 1, that clade will be considered for the analyses, otherwise, this clade will not be considered for analysis.
 * __Comments__ comments about the clade.

 Also, there is the python code **generate_clade-defs.py** that could be used to generate the clade definition file from the annotation file.
 You would use it using the command: